-- Describe the activity for that County. - Summarize the issues addressed in the Tier I Broad Environmental Review. - Complete the Tier II Site-Specific Environmental Assessment Form checklist and certify. - File all the Tier I reviews and any supporting documentation in the Tier I Broad Environmental Review Record binders. - The Tier II Site-Specific Environmental Assessment Form is completed and singed. - The Tier II Form is uploaded and cleared in (wvHGMS). - After the Tier II is cleared in wvHGMS the WVDO Environmental Review Contractor will list and document any mitigation that is required and will document at the end of construction that all mitigation measures were followed. - The WVDO Environmental Review Contractor will oversee all State and Federal Agencies correspondence as it pertains to Tier I and II (ERR). - Document and draft all Public Notices for both the Tier I and Tier II reviews. - Create all maps using ArcMap that would be needed to complete the Tier II Site-Specific reviews - After objection period, HUD issues 7015.16-Authority to Use Grant Funds Environmental Review is now complete
+- Describe the activity for that County. - Summarize the issues addressed in the Tier I Broad Environmental Review. - Complete the Tier II Site-Specific Environmental Assessment Form checklist and certify. - File all the Tier I reviews and any supporting documentation in the Tier I Broad Environmental Review Record binders. - The Tier II Site-Specific Environmental Assessment Form is completed and singed. - The Tier II Form is added to the client casefile - After the Tier II is cleared, the WVDO Environmental Review Staff will list and document any mitigation that is required and will document at the end of construction that all mitigation measures were followed. - The WVDO Environmental Review Staff will oversee all State and Federal Agencies correspondence as it pertains to Tier I and II (ERR). - Document and draft all Public Notices for both the Tier I and Tier II reviews. - After objection period, HUD issues 7015.16-Authority to Use Grant Funds Environmental Review is now complete